risingwavelabs/risingwave-docs/docs/get-started.md

 [https://playground.risingwave.dev/](https://playground.risingwave.dev/)

-## Connect to RisingWave
+## Step 2: Connect to RisingWave

-After RisingWave is up and running, connect to it via the Postgres interactive terminal `psql`.
 Ensure you have `psql` installed in your environment.
 To learn about how to install it, see [Install `psql` without PostgreSQL](/guides/install-psql-without-full-postgres.md).

 Open a new terminal window and run: